SamueleCentanni/Django_Project/README.md

 #### Prerequisites

-Before you begin, ensure you have the following installed on your local machine:
+Before you begin, ensure you have installed on your local machine the [requirements.txt](https://github.com/SamueleCentanni/Django_Project/blob/main/requirements.txt) file.

-- Python (version 3.8 or higher)
-- Django (version 3.2 or higher)
-- Redis
-- Git
-- Pipenv

 #### Installation Steps